Arax Mansourian

-Arax Mansourian (Armenian; Արաքս Մանսուրյան, born August 1, 1946) is an Armenian soprano classical singer.
-Mansourian serves as Professor at the Yerevan Komitas State Conservatory since 2015.
+Arax Mansourian (Արաքս Մանսուրյան; born August 1, 1946) is an Armenian soprano classical singer.
+She has served as Professor at the Komitas State Conservatory of Yerevan since 2015.
 In 2015 she was awarded with the First Degree Medal of Armenia.
-In 2010 Mansourian was Awarded with the Medal of Komitas by the Ministry Of the Diaspora.
+In 2010, Mansourian was Awarded with the Medal of Komitas by the Ministry of the Diaspora.

-Biography
+Early life and education

-Arax Mansourian was born in Beirut, Lebanon.
-Her family moved to Armenia when Arax was still an infant.
-Growing up in Armenia.
-She studied at the Romanos Meliqyan college of music and later graduated from the Yerevan State Komitas Conservatory, where she was the only performer of modern classical atonal music.
+Born in Beirut, Lebanon, Arax Mansourian moved with her family to Armenia when she was still an infant, growing up there.
+She studied at the Romanos Meliqyan College of Music and later graduated from the Komitas State Conservatory, where she was the only performer of modern classical atonal music.
 During her studies she participated in festivals throughout Russia and elsewhere in the Soviet Union.
 Soon after graduation, she started to sing at the Yerevan State Opera.